 Rotherhill embarks on an active 2025 with new acquisitions

-In another strategic move, Rotherhill secured a high-spec 13,767 sq. ft. building at North Portway in Northampton, in collaboration with a private office joint venture partner.
-The current tenant occupies the property under a lease running from July 2022 to October 2026.
+Separately, in collaboration with a private office joint venture partner, Rotherhill secured a 13,767 sq. ft. industrial investment at North Portway Close in Northampton.
+The current tenant occupies the property under a lease expiring in October 2026, with a rent review in June 2025.

-Ed Jeffrey, Director of Rotherhill Developments, highlights the potential: “We believe there is significant reversionary value, as the current passing rent is considerably below the market rental value.
-Rents for similarly sized premises in Northampton range from £10.50 to £11.50 per square feet for existing spaces, while new build rents are around £12.50 per square feet and above.
-There is latent asset management potential and scope for refurbishment, presenting an excellent opportunity to add value in the short term by documenting the upcoming open market rent review.”
+Ed Jeffrey, Director of Rotherhill Developments, highlights the potential: “Supply of similarly sized existing properties, particularly where self-contained and with large service yards, is limited.
+This is a theme that is region-wide and we think is unlikely to change in the medium term.
+Paired with restricted new supply as a result of development viability pressures, we are confident that both investor and occupier demand will remain strong.

+The current passing rent is low by reference to comparable evidence, providing scope to secure an increased rent in line with the market at reversion, positioning this asset as a good addition to our expanding portfolio.”

 Rotherhill also completed a major refurbishment of a 52,566 sq. ft. industrial property at Cosford Lane, Rugby, acquired from AW Precision in 2024.
-The transformation includes 8-metre eaves, dock and ground level doors, high-spec offices, a self-contained loading yard, and ample parking.
-The £1.065 million refurbishment, executed by Sandell and Newline, includes mechanical and electrical upgrades, improving the EPC rating, plus drainage improvements.
+The £1.065m high quality refurbishment includes comprehensive improvements across key areas, significantly raising the property’s specification and environmental performance.
+The property has been future-proofed for the long term, ensuring it is both sustainable and resilient.

 Finally, phase 2 of the refurbishment at Radar Road has been completed, providing Next Plc with 30,000 sq. ft. of office space.
 This secure site is shared with Babcock International Group.
 The relocation of Next Plc, facilitated by Rotherhill and DCS 452 Limited, strengthens Next’s ties to the county, with their head office just five miles away in Enderby.